5rahim/seanime/README.md

 - Online streaming with support for multiple sources & extensions
 - Read and download manga chapters with support for multiple sources & extensions
 - Extension system for adding new sources
+- Schedule for tracking upcoming or missed episodes
+- Customizable UI
 - More...

 ## Get started